Trees in Coalgebra from Generalized Reachability: Preliminaries

-\begin{definition} A \emph{directed multigraph} $G = (V,E,s,t)$ consists of sets $V$ (of \emph{vertices}), $E$ (of \emph{edges}), and functions $s,t\colon E\to V$ sending each vertex to its source and target vertex, respectively.
-A pointed (or rooted) graph additionally has a distinguished vertex $v_0\in V$.
+\begin{defi} A \emph{directed multigraph}~$G = (V,E,s,t)$ consists of a set~$V$ of \emph{vertices}, a set~$E$ of \emph{edges}, and functions $s,t\colon E\to V$ sending each edge to its source and target vertex, respectively.
+A pointed (or rooted) graph additionally has a distinguished vertex~$v_0\in V$.
 We call a graph \emph{locally finite} if each pair of vertices is related by only finitely many edges.
-The \emph{paths} between vertices $u$ and $v$ are finite sequence of consecutive edges:
+A \emph{path} is a finite sequence of consecutive edges; the set of paths from~$u$ to~$v$ is defined as

-\end{definition} We often drop the adjectives and simply speak of graphs.
-Examples of graphs are visualized later, e.g.\ in \autoref{unravelBag}.
-All commutative diagrams are also examples of graphs, where each object represents a vertex and the morphisms represent edges, possibly allowing multiple morphisms between the same pair of objects. \bknote{}
+\end{defi} We often drop the adjectives and simply speak of (multi)graphs.
+Examples of graphs are visualized later, \eg in \cref{unravelBag}.
+All commutative diagrams are also examples of graphs, where each object represents a vertex and the morphisms represent edges, possibly allowing multiple morphisms between the same pair of objects.

-We model multigraphs as coalgebras for the bag functor $\Bag$, as defined next, instead of coalgebras for the powerset functor.
-Our motivation is that the coalgebraic concepts yield the expected graph-theoretic notions in the instantiation for the bag functor, e.g.\ when characterizing trees in the present paper.
-Another such example is colour refinement on graphs, which is obtained from coalgebraic bisimilarity on $\Bag$-coalgebras \cite[Ex.\ 7.18.3]{concurSpecialIssue}.
-Colour refinement is an early phase in the approximation of graph isomorphism checking via the Weisfeiler-Leman algorithm\ \cite{ShervashidzeSLMB11}. \twnote{}
+\begin{exa} The bag functor $\Bag\colon \Set\to\Set$ sends each set to the set of its finite multisets:

-\begin{example} The bag functor $\Bag\colon \Set\to\Set$ sends each set to the set of finite multisets:
+A $\Bag$-coalgebra $c \colon C \rightarrow \Bag C$ is similar to a transition system, with the difference that there is a number~$n \in \N$ of transitions from a given state~$x \in C$ to a state~$y \in C$.

-A $\Bag$-coalgebra $c \colon C \rightarrow \Bag C$ is similar to a transition system, with the difference that there is a number $n \in \N$ of transitions from a given state $x \in C$ to a state $y \in C$. \bknote{}
+We can identify $\Bag$-coalgebras on~$V$ with locally-finite multigraphs with vertex set~$V$ by translating between coalgebra structures $c\colon V\to \Bag V$ and edge sets~$E$ as follows:

-We can identify $\Bag$-coalgebras on $V$ with locally-finite multigraphs by translating between coalgebra structures $c\colon V\to \Bag V$ and edge sets $E$ as follows:
+From left to right, local finiteness of the graph ensures that the definition of~$c(u)(v)$ is a natural number. \end{exa}

-From left to right, local finiteness of the graph ensures that the definition of $c(u)(v)$ is a natural number. \end{example}
+Directed \emph{simple} graphs (with loops) could be modelled as $\Pow$-coalgebras.
+Instead, we always think of graphs as coalgebras for the bag functor $\Bag$.
+Our motivation is that certain coalgebraic concepts yield the expected graph-theoretic notions in the instantiation for the bag functor, \eg when characterizing trees in the present paper (see \cref{thmBagTree}).
+Another such example is colour refinement on graphs (an early phase in the approximation of graph isomorphism checking via the Weisfeiler-Leman algorithm~\cite{ShervashidzeSLMB11}), which is obtained from coalgebraic bisimilarity on $\Bag$-coalgebras~\cite[Ex.~7.18.3]{concurSpecialIssue}.